The Richard E. Taber Citizenship Award

 III.
 Selection Process

-Each year, the First County Bank Foundation accepts student applications from January 1st to May 31st.
+Each year, the First County Bank Foundation accepts student applications from January 1st to April 29th.
 The Foundation’s officers then review the applications and make a recommendation to the First County Bank Foundation’s Board of Directors who will select the award recipients.
-The winning candidates will be notified by the end of June.
+Candidates will be notified by the end of May regarding their status.

 IV.
 The Richard E. Taber Citizenship Award